Is glycation the sneaky culprit lurking behind your dry skin?

-Put simply, glycation is a sneaky process within the body that is made worse by consuming sugar, so if you’ve just spent December eating sugary treats and drinking wine and champagne, then it could be showing in your skin, rather than on your waistline.
+Put simply, glycation is a sneaky process within the body that is made worse by consuming sugar, so if you’ve just spent lockdown eating sugary treats and drinking wine, then it could be showing in your skin, rather than on your waistline.

 Glycation is a process that causes ageing in the body.
 It is defined as the haphazard bonding of proteins or lipids with sugars to form non-functioning structures called Advanced Glycation End products (AGEs).
 Some AGEs are very reactive and have been implicated in diseases such as cancer, Alzheimer’s and cardiovascular disease.